-Chapter III
+Chapter IV.
 JUDICIAL RECORDS

-The Contracting States shall report to each other all convictions entered in the judicial records pronounced by their respective courts against nationals and persons born in the territory of the other State.
+Article 15.
+The Contracting States shall report to each other all convictions pronounced by their respective courts against nationals of the other State and against persons born in the territory of that State and entered in the judicial records.

-In proceedings before a court of one of the Contracting States, the parquet of that court may obtain direct from the competent authorities of the other State an extract from the judicial records relating to the person against whom the proceedings are being taken.
+Article 16.
+In proceedings before a court of one of the Contracting States, the parquet of that court may obtain directly from the competent authorities of the other State an extract from the judicial records relating to the person against whom the proceedings are being taken.

-Where, other than in the case of proceedings, the judicial or administrative authorities of one of the Contracting States wish to receive an extract from the judicial records of the other party, they may obtain it direct from the competent authorities in the instances and within the limits prescribed in the legislation of that Party.
+Article 17.
+Where, other than in the case of proceedings, the judicial or administrative authorities of one of the Contracting States wish to receive an extract from the judicial records of the other party, they may obtain it from the competent authorities, in the instances and within the limits prescribed in the legislation of that party.

-Chapter IV

-CIVIL REGISTER AND AUTHENTICATION
+Chapter V. CIVIL REGISTER AND AUTHENTICATION

-The French Republic shall, at the times specified below, transmit to the Republic of Dahomey, copies of certificates of recognition of natural children, marriage certificates, death certificates and certificates of legitimation issued in France, as well as extracts of judgements and decisions rendered in the territory of the French Republic in matters of divorce, separation, filiation, civil registration and deprivation of legal capacity which concern persons born in the territory of the Republic of Dahomey.
+Article 18.
+The French Government shall, at the times specified below, transmit to the Government of Mali a copy of certificates of recognition of natural children, marriage certificates, death certificates and certificates of legitimation issued in the territory of the French Republic, as well as extracts of judgements and decisions rendered in the territory of the French Republic in matters of divorce, separation, filiation, civil registration and deprivation of legal capacity, which concern persons born in the territory of the Republic of Mali.

-Extracts of judgements and decisions rendered in matters of divorce and separation shall also be transmitted to the Republic of Dahomey when they concern persons who were married in that State.
+Extracts of judgements and decisions rendered in matters of divorce and separation shall also be transmitted to the Republic of Mali when they concern persons who were married in that State.

-Each quarter, copies and extracts of such documents, certificates, judgements and decisions issued or rendered during the preceding quarter shall be transmitted by the French Republic to the Republic of Dahomey.
+Each quarter, copies and extracts of such documents, certificates, judgements and decisions issued or rendered during the preceding quarter shall be transmitted by the French Government to the Government of Mali.

-The Republic of Dahomey shall enter in the civil register appropriate particulars from such copies and extracts in the margin of the birth or marriage certificates of the persons concerned.
+The Government of Mali shall enter in the civil register, if necessary following transcription, appropriate particulars from such copies and extracts in the margin of the birth or marriage certificates of the persons concerned.
 In the absence of a grant of execution, particulars of judgements and decisions shall be included merely for information purposes.

-The Republic of Dahomey shall, at the times specified below, transmit to the French Republic copies of certificates of recognition of natural children, marriage certificates, death certificates and certificates of legitimation issued in the territory of the Republic of Dahomey, as well as extracts of judgements and decisions rendered in Dahomey in matters of divorce, separation, filiation, civil registration and deprivation of legal capacity which concern persons born in the territory of the French Republic.
+Article 19.
+The Government of Mali shall, at the times specified below, transmit to the French Government a copy of certificates of recognition of natural children, marriage certificates, death certificates and certificates of legitimation issued in the territory of the Republic of Mali, as well as extracts of judgements and decisions rendered in the territory of the Republic of Mali in matters of divorce, separation, filiation, civil registration and deprivation of legal capacity, which concern persons born in the territory of the French Republic.